 Parking in RWL’s main car parks, meanwhile, is easy, although some queues may develop after the maritime displays complete.

-The airshow run half-hourly free shuttlebuses between MIEC and RWL, and also run buses between MIEC and a number of towns and resorts, although even after four days at the show, the reviewer was unable to find where or when these buses operated, and so cannot recommend reliance upon this service.
+The airshow run half-hourly free shuttlebuses between MIEC and RWL, and also advertise buses between MIEC and a number of towns and resorts.
+Even after four days at the show, however, the reviewer was unable to find where or when these buses operated, and so cannot recommend reliance upon this service.

 Where to stay